Research Team

 Giulia Allegrini

-Senior Assistant Professor, Università di Bologna
+Associate Professor, Università di Bologna

-Giulia Allegrini is a senior assistant professor at the Department of the Arts of Bologna University.
+Giulia Allegrini is associate professor at the Department of the Arts of Bologna University.
 Her main research interests concern participation and civic imagination processes, the practices of cultural participation, the role of culture and artistic practices in the production of social change and in the constitution of public spheres, the study of audiences and of participatory cultures, the practices of cultural production and cultural innovation.
 She also carries out research in the context of European projects, among the latest "Performing gender.
 Dancing in Your Shoes ” funded by the Creative Europe program.
 For several years she has designed and facilitated action-research processes in collaboration with public bodies and associations.

 Giulia Crisanti